Kevin Nash: The Main Event Mafia (2008–2009)

-At Victory Road, Nash defeated A.J.
+At Victory Road on July 19, Nash defeated A.J.
 Styles for the Legends Championship, his first title in TNA.
-However, Nash lost the title only three days later to Mick Foley.
-Under a month later at Hard Justice, Nash defeated Foley to reclaim the Legends Title.
-At Bound for Glory Nash lost the Legends Title to Eric Young in a 3-way match, which also included Hernandez.
+However, Nash lost the title on the July 30 episode of Impact! to Mick Foley.
+Under a month later at Hard Justice on August 16, Nash defeated Foley to reclaim the Legends Championship.
+At Bound for Glory on October 18, Nash lost the Legends Championship to Eric Young in a 3-way match, which also included Hernandez.

 On the following episode of Impact!, after Angle announced the death of The Main Event Mafia and turned face, Nash also became a face as he began feuding with Eric Young and the World Elite.
-However, the following month at Turning Point Nash helped World Elite members Doug Williams and Brutus Magnus retain their TNA World Tag Team Championship.
+However, the following month at Turning Point on November 15, Nash helped World Elite members Doug Williams and Brutus Magnus retain their TNA World Tag Team Championship.
 On the following episode of Impact!
 Nash congratulated Young on outsmarting him at Bound for Glory and aligned himself with the World Elite, while also hinting at the return of the nWo once Hulk Hogan arrived in TNA, as when a paranoid Mick Foley came to him for information on who Hogan would be coming with, he facetiously suggested names such as Syxx-Pac, Scott Steiner, Buff Bagwell, and Scott Hall.
 Further suspicion was aroused to Hall's return when Nash said that he was getting "the band" back together, hinting at an nWo return.
-At Final Resolution Nash took part in the "Feast or Fired" match and won the briefcase containing a shot at the TNA World Tag Team Championship.
+At Final Resolution on December 20, Nash took part in the "Feast or Fired" match and won the briefcase containing a shot at the TNA World Tag Team Championship.